 Beef from tropical breed cattle can be further improved with ageing.
 Extended ageing of vacuum-packed primals improves eating quality in many cuts, as during storage in the bag under refrigeration, naturally occurring enzymes continue to break down muscle fibres in the meat.
 As the ageing period extends, the beef becomes more tender, with the most improvement occurring in the first 21 days.

-See Table 2 which shows the effect of the ageing process on primals from an animal with an equivalent 50% tropical breed content.
-The striploin and rump primals improve to achieve MSA quality after 21 days ageing, while the ageing has minimal effect on the tenderloin.
+See Table 1 which shows the effect of the ageing process on primals from an animal with an equivalent 50% tropical breed content.
+The striploin and rump primals improve to achieve MSA quality after 21 days ageing.